Why do properties get down valued and is there anything you can do about it?

 To add to the stress, there may not be much homeowners can do to mitigate the damage.
 When down valuations occur, it’s usually due to wider difficulties in the economy.
 House prices tend to be swayed by rising rates, inflation, and general sentiment.
 All things you’ll likely have no control over.

-Down valuations have emerged as a key issue in the current market and as such, this blog will address why are properties being down valued so prevalently right now.
+Down valuations have emerged as a key issue in the current market and as such, this blog will address why properties get down valued so prevalently right now.
 We’ll explore just how much value can be knocked off from a property, and how specialist finance could allow investors to make the best of a bad situation.

 blog divider up